jackyng88/springboot-es-starter/README.md

 spring.kafka.consumer.group-id=<unique-consumer-group-id>
   ```

-6. We are now down with the `application.properties` file and now we need to open the `src/main/java/com/example/springbootesapp/DemoApplication.java` file.
+6. We are now done with the `application.properties` file and now we need to open the `src/main/java/com/example/springbootesapp/DemoApplication.java` file.

 7. On line 35, replace `<TOPIC-NAME>` with your own created Topic's name.
 ```java